poglodjan/Python_experience/README.md

 ### FLASK - corporate project that host on web files to alocate employeers
 ### AUTOMATION - corporate project automating Excel to process employee allocations
 ### python_sql_application - client application to manage database
+### machine learning - research projects from studies that anylise some ML and autoML algorithms to anaylise data